google/learned_optimization/README.md

 [![Documentation Status](https://readthedocs.org/projects/learned-optimization/badge/?version=latest)](https://learned-optimization.readthedocs.io/en/latest/?badge=latest)
 [![License](https://img.shields.io/badge/License-Apache_2.0-blue.svg)](https://opensource.org/licenses/Apache-2.0)

-*learned\_optimization* is a research codebase for training learned optimizers.
-It implements hand designed and learned optimizers, tasks to meta-train and meta-test them, and outer-training algorithms such as ES, PES, and truncated backprop through time.
+*learned\_optimization* is a research codebase for training, designing, evaluating, and applying learned optimizers, and for meta-training of dynamical systems more broadly.
+It implements hand-designed and learned optimizers, tasks to meta-train and meta-test them, and outer-training algorithms such as ES, PES, and truncated backprop through time.

 To get started see our [documentation](https://learned-optimization.readthedocs.io/en/latest/).